Foot & Ankle Stem Cell and PRP Treatment and Therapy

 Have you been told your only option for foot, ankle or heel pain is steroid injections or joint fusion surgery?

 Minimally invasive regenerative alternatives offer pain relief and can help you get your lifestyle back on track

 Foot and ankle injuries are common, particularly among sports enthusiasts.
-Many of these injuries can be treated with stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) therapy.
+Many of these injuries can be treated with stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP).

 When the ligaments which hold the bones of the ankle joint together are partially torn or stretched, for example when you badly sprain your ankle, they become painful, loose and weak.
 This changes how you walk and puts stress on other joints of the foot.